 The most important advantages of the (long)lead rope are

 - You can create distance between yourself and the horse.
 You can clearly define your personal space.
-This can be necessary in situations in which it is important that you pose yourself higher in rank or in situations where it is for your safety that there is enough distance between yourself and your horse
+This can be necessary when you want to mark yourself higher in rank, or in situations where safety dictates that you distance yourself from the horse.

-- Because you can walk ahead with this lead rope you can act as a leader, your horse follows and you lead.
+- Because you can walk ahead with this lead rope you can act as a leader, leading while your horse follows.

-- You can take different positions, going from the leading position to the partner position to the driving position (the driving position can never be taken with a short lead rope, however, this can be a very valuable position when training your horse!).
+- You can take different positions, going from the leading position to the partner position to the driving position.
+Short lead ropes make it impossible to take a driving position, but this can be a valuable position during training.

 - You can let your horse circle around you at a safe distance.

-- You can let your horse jump during groundwork, and many other obstacles while you remain at a safe distance.
+- You can ask your horse to jump and maneuver many different obstacles during groundwork, all while you remain at a safe distance.

-- By creating distance between yourself and your horse, in many situations you can communicate more clearly with the horse.
+- The distance you create between yourself and your horse allows you to communicate more clearly with the horse in many situations.

-- A horse is very fond of his intimate space and will appreciate it when you work with him/her on a distance.
+- A horse is very fond of his intimate space and will appreciate it when you work with him from a distance.

-- At the same time you can use the lead rope to give driving assistance.
+- You can use the lead rope to give driving assistance.